 Following the ketogenic diet

 Following the ketogenic diet means eliminating or decreasing foods rich in glucose and carbohydrates.
-At the same time, it means increasing foods rich in protein and fatty acids.

 It includes the following foods:

 - Chicken, turkey or lamb

 - Fish and seafood